 Since your front door represent how Qi enters your home and life, you need to be critical of its placement.
 It must not be aligned with another door or window as good luck, health, and wealth will escape the home.
 The effect is similar if bedroom or washroom doors can be seen from the entryway.

-On the other hand, designing your living room and home office near the front door can help create a more harmonious and peaceful atmosphere.
+On the other hand, designing your living room and home office near the front door with skirting can help create a more harmonious and peaceful atmosphere.
 In case your kitchen is close to the front door, it is still considered as good Feng Shui and stimulates inhabitants to enjoy their food more.

 While a house with a lot of windows can make the interior brighter and more pleasant, you can’t have too many of them.
 Ideally, the number of windows in your home should not be more than the number of doors multiplied by three.
 Also, make sure the windows can be fully opened.
 If they can only be opened halfway, it can reduce the amount of good energy that comes into the house—which can affect the lives of people living there.
 It can slow down their career development and impact wealth.